aolkin/hrdc/docs/walkthrough.md

 it, or click "Add Casting-Enabled Show" to create a new one.

-A casting-enabled show is simply a show that is linked to a casting-release group, as wel as a number of audition slots.
+A casting-enabled show is simply a show that is linked to a casting-release group, as well as a number of audition slots.
 As such, the new/edit screen provides a way to select an existing show and existing casting release group, or create new ones via the small green plus buttons.